cbarkinozer/Java/Spring/Spring.md

 If Updatable is false, that field will not be written in the update query when committing to the database.
 If insertable is false, that field will not be written in the insert query when committing to the database.

-@**Version**: Used for Optimistic locking while performing update operation.
+**@Version**: Used for Optimistic locking while performing update operation.
 Indicates the table's version.
 ```java
 @Entity
 @Tablename(name="Student")